hisashin/qNinjaLite/arduino/README.md

 ## ver0.9

-The first model has no dedicated user interfaces.
+ver0.9 has no dedicated user interfaces.
 It sends values every 250　milliseconds by serial communication.
 The values can be plotted by the serial plotter of Arduino IDE.
 This process is implemented in the loop function.

-To make it standalone, we need to implement additional program the tact switches and the display.
+## ver1.0

-## ver1.0 Pin assignment
+### Pin assignment

 * LED_R : PA02_A0_D0
 * LED_G : PA04_A1_D1